eduardoamendola/CloudFormation/README.md

 1. SNS ==> Subscribes to an SQS queue.
 2. EC2 Instance checks the SQS queue with the aws-cfn-resource-bridge framework and act accordingly to the JSON definition there.
-3. Response is sent through a PUT via HTTPS on the ResponseURL (pre-signed S3 bucket)
+3. Response is sent by cfn-bridge through a PUT via HTTPS on the ResponseURL (pre-signed S3 bucket)

 #### Lambda